terrainagency/ScrollSequence.js/README.md

 > Switch statements are recommended as an easy and transparent way to specify functions to a specfic panel.

-## 4: Create a master timeline and ScrollTrigger for each panel
+## 4: Create a master timeline and ScrollTrigger for each panel (optional)

 ```javascript
 sequence.panels.forEach(panel => {